tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Features =

 * **Privacy friendly:**
-  IP address can be processed anonymously on recording log/cache and on sending 3rd parties such as geolocation APIs/whois database.
+  IP address is always encrypted on recording in logs/cache.
+Moreover, it can be anonymized and restricted on sending to the 3rd parties such as geolocation APIs or whois service.

 * **Immigration control:**
   Access to the basic and important entrances into back-end such as `wp-comments-post.php`, `xmlrpc.php`, `wp-login.php`, `wp-signup.php`, `wp-admin/admin.php`, `wp-admin/admin-ajax.php`, `wp-admin/admin-post.php` will be validated by means of a country code based on IP address.
 It allows you to configure either whitelist or blacklist to [specify the countires](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements "ISO 3166-1 alpha-2 - Wikipedia"), [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "Classless Inter-Domain Routing - Wikipedia") for a range of IP addresses and [AS number](https://en.wikipedia.org/wiki/Autonomous_system_(Internet) "Autonomous system (Internet) - Wikipedia") for a group of IP networks.